edwardchalstrey1/benchmarking_test/README.md

 - [Incorporate benchmarks into continuous integration such as Jenkins](https://www.researchgate.net/publication/274738961_Including_Performance_Benchmarks_into_Continuous_Integration_to_Enable_DevOps)
  - There is a tool called [airspeed velocity](https://asv.readthedocs.io/en/stable/index.html) for benchmarking Python packages over their lifetime that generates an interactive web frontend for results e.g. for [numpy](https://pv.github.io/numpy-bench/) - perhaps this interface style is useful as inspiration?
  - We want a tool where you can submit a new algorithm to “compete” at a (data science) task that older algorithms have been benchmarked for.
-This could be a newer version of the same thing that’s supposed to be more efficient and/or accurate, or it could be a competing approach
+This could be a newer version of the same thing that’s supposed to be more efficient and/or accurate, or it could be a competing approach.
+Something similar to this has been done at Stanford called [DAWNBench](https://dawn.cs.stanford.edu/benchmark/)

+ ### Challenges

+ 1. **Customisability and scope** - What is the scope of the benchmarking infrastructure in terms of the algorithms it tests
+ 2. **Metrics** - What does it actually measure?
+Consider performance (speed), correctness and convergence across different computing environments (how consistent are the metrics).
+What about cost and things like that?
+Look at the metrics used by [DAWNBench](https://dawn.cs.stanford.edu/benchmark/)
+ 3. Does the workflow/ infrastructure we develop hold up **at scale** and does it only alter native performance of the algorithms in a negligible capacity
+ 4. **Validation** - how many times is a benchmark run?
+Do we report median results or something like that?
+What about variance?
+ 5. **Presentation** - Are we going to build an interface and how do we show the results?